JD544/Oauthify/README.md

 Don't forget to pass the `onSuccess` and `onError` props to the `Oauth2` component.
 This is required, as the `Oauth2` component will handle the authentication process. additionally <b>Make sure</b> that the code above is wrapped in the redirect url, so /auth/:client will be the redirect url. *Required*

+# What's new
+> - Mutiple auth methods are supported,
+> - The `Oauth2` component will handle the authentication process, and will return the user's `access_token` and `refresh_token`.
+> - Added Redirection hook, which will perform all the necessary steps for the authentication process under the hood.
+And sends back the `access_token` and `refresh_token` to the `onSuccess` function if successful.
+> - Added support for `client_secret`
+> - Added support for unquique `state` to be validated to prevent CSRF attacks.
+> - Added support for `response_type` which is used to determine the type of response that the application will receive.
+> - Added support for `scope` which is used to determine what data the application will access.

 # Features

 - Fully customizable